Users of the Drop Off Centers should expect the following:

 - Motor oil and filters

-- Tires (up to 5 passenger tires)
+- Tires (maximum of 5 passenger tires)

 - Brush and branches